How to Invest in UK Property: A Step-by-Step Guide for British Expats

 Local estate agents in your target city

-Have clear criteria: price, yield, condition, tenant demand, and area data.
-Always request a full investment breakdown including expected rent, local comps, and potential voids.
+Always request a full investment breakdown including expected rent, local comps of property valuation, rental valuation, and potential voids.

 Drafting contracts